decred/dcrdocs/docs/glossary.md

 #### Public key

-A long string of alphanumeric characters generated algorithmically from a private key.
+A cryptographic code generated algorithmically from a private key.
 The user’s public key is used to prove that a transaction was signed using their private key.

 #### Quorum

-The minimum level of participation required in order for a decision-making process to produce a valid outcome.
+The minimum level of participation required in order for a decision-making process to produce an actionable outcome.
 Changes to the consensus rules require at least 10% of votes to be for or against the change in order to be valid.
 Politeaia proposals require 20%.

 #### Regular transaction tree

 The normal [transactions](https://www.reddit.com/r/decred/comments/66j4l4/decred_proof_of_stake_explained/dgjsyxd) in a block: sending DCR to an address, coinbase transactions such as PoW Miner reward and Treasury stipend.

 #### Reorg

-A reorganization of the blockchain in which a set of blocks are replaced by another (longer) set.
+A reorganization (or reorg) of the blockchain is when a set of blocks are replaced by another set which has more work.
 The number of blocks replaced is the depth of the reorg.

 #### Revoked ticket